angular/angular/aio/content/cookbook/ajs-quick-reference.md

             For a list of DOM events, see: https://developer.mozilla.org/en-US/docs/Web/Events.

-            For more information, see the [Event Binding](../guide/template-syntax.html#event-binding) section of the Template Syntax page.
+            For more information, see the [Event binding](../guide/template-syntax.html#event-binding)
+            section of the [Template Syntax](../guide/template-syntax.html) page.

     </td>